Daniel-McGuire-Corporation/Simple-BrowserCS/docs/README.md

 (at this rate, the earliest is June 2024)

 We are hard at work restoring code, and promise updates until mid 2025.

+### All Issues in "/src/" file structure will be sorted out after this ordeal.

 ## About
 Simple-Browser is a lightweight web browser built using C# and MS WebView2 (Chromium Based), aiming to offer users a simple and fast browsing experience.